couchbase/kv_engine/docs/Architecture.md

 automatically disconnected unless:

 * The connection authenticated as `_admin`
-* The connection is used for TAP or DCP
+* The connection is used for DCP

 ### Threads